WW2 Civil Defence Uniforms, Insignia, Helmets and Equipment

 Boots The Householders' First Aid Case for ARP

-Boots the Chemist offered a private purchase case of first aid equipment early in the war.
+Boots the Chemist offered a private purchase case of first aid equipment (as recommended by the Home Office).
+Pre-war the case was metal but was later replaced with a carboard box

 Boots The Householders' First Aid Case for ARP